Robyn Norton: Early life and education

 Norton is from Canterbury, New Zealand.
 She has said that she grew up in a family committed to equity and social justice.
 Her time in high school coincided with the rise of second-wave feminism, and Norton became interested in women's health.
 She remained in New Zealand for her undergraduate studies, earning a master's degree at the University of Canterbury.
 During her master's programme she evaluated the ergonomics of kitchen design in New Zealand.
 She moved to the University of Sydney for a master's of public health.
 Norton remained at the University of Sydney for her doctoral research, where she studied cirrhosis of the liver in women.
 After completing her PhD research, Norton was a postdoctoral researcher at the Royal Free Hospital and National Institutes of Health.

 Research and career

 Norton has focused her career to improving the health outcomes of women.
 In 1999, she founded the George Institute for Global Health, a non-profit which she continues to lead as Director.
 The institute seeks to understand the global burden of disease in lower and middle-income countries, improve the expertise of such countries in handling an epidemic and to emphasise the importance of maternal and child health.
 In 2011 the George Institute for Global Health was one of the world's top ten research institutions.
 The Institute works on non-communicable diseases, which are the leading cause of death for women worldwide.

 Her research considers the causes, prevention and management of injuries.
 In this capacity, she serves as Chair of the Road Traffic Injuries Research Network.

+Norton's notable students include Shanthi Ameratunga.